stevedobe/laravel-svelte/README.md

 ## Installation

-First, install a fresh copy of either Laravel Breeze or Laravel Jetstream with Inertia and Vue.
+First, install a fresh copy of Laravel Breeze or Laravel Jetstream with Inertia and Vue.

 -   [Laravel Breeze](https://laravel.com/docs/11.x/starter-kits) with Inertia and Vue